 One of the most versatile medicinal herbs you can find, ginger comes with many potential health benefits, including the following:

 - More Efficient Digestion – According to Emma Slattery, a clinical dietitian with Hopkins Medicine, ginger helps to keep food moving along in the digestive tract.
 By keeping your gut clear, this herb may subsequently help relieve queasiness and heaviness after eating.
-This explains why ginger is commonly used for treating nausea and bloating.

 How to Use

 Ginger comes in a variety of forms, perfect for seamless integration into your diet and lifestyle.
 Whether you’re beginning your day with a steaming cup of ginger honey tea or choosing a nightly serum with ginger extract, there are plenty of opportunities for medicinal use with this herb.